sa-tre/satre-specification/docs/source/standard.md

 ### 1.2 Policy regulation and management

-_How an organsation determines what policies and regulations are required and ensures alignment to changes in requirements._
+_How the TRE organisation determines what policies and regulations are required and ensures alignment to changes in requirements._

 ```{list-table}
 :header-rows: 1